IveMalfunctioned/Default-Registry-Modifier/.github/ISSUE_TEMPLATE/keyreq.md

 ---

-**What does they key or keys you have in mind aim to accomplish or change?**
+**What does the key or keys you have in mind aim to accomplish or change?**

 **Key(s) Information**
 Please include the key path, value, data, and type.
 Please keep in mind that it must be a user-specific key only.